josehu07/CS537-SP2021-DIS/w4/README.md

 ## Advanced Features of a Shell

 As you can see, the `simplesh` above is quite primitive.
-There are some (actuall quite a lot of) advanced features not included yet.
+There are some (actually quite a lot of) advanced features not included yet.
 What you will need to add for P3, based on this skeleton code, include:

 - **Batch mode** (or *script* mode): Read input lines from a file instead of from stdin
     - This one should be trivial